programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 Use the spring-initializer, the web-version is available at http://start.spring.io.

-There create a service which has the only dependencies: **Spring for RabbitMQ**.
+There create a service that has the only dependencies: **Spring for RabbitMQ**.

 #### Connecting to RabbitMQ and creating the necessary Queues